idibidiart/the-great-api-masher/README.md

 # The Great API Masher

-Proof-of-Concept (PoC) for Remixing REST APIs with GraphQL and GrAMPS
+Proof-of-Concept (PoC) for Remixing REST APIs with GraphQL

 ## Visual TL;DR